codelingo/docs/docs/concepts/CLQL.md

     pathcontinue
 ```

+Once a query reaches a `pathcontinue` statement it continues from the `path` statement until the path has been repeated the specified number of times.

+## Repeat range

 Some queries cannot be written with `path` statements.
 Say we wanted to find all functions called by `someFunc()` and an arbitrarily long chain of calls.
 Our query would have to explicitly match either directly called functions, or functions with 1, 2, 3 etc intermediaries to infinity.

 ```clql